adetaylor/webkit-wiki/Merging.md

+This page explains the proper way to set test expectations, as well as highlights the differences between `merge-queue` and `unsafe-merge-queue`.
+There will also be a section that gives tips on what to do when you need to edit an existing pull-request, and how to cleanly re-submit that.

 ## Test Gardening
 Since direct commit access is limited only to repository administers, this will change the prior workflow of Test Gardening/Setting test expectations.
 As such the new process is outlined as follows: